 For projects that involve “twinning” of 9% LIHTC and MBP/4% LIHTC, as defined in Section 3.9.9, the Income Targeting score for the 9% LIHTC project will be calculated taking into account only the income targeting for the units associated with the 9% LIHTC project.
 Since the units in the MBP/4% LIHTC project are considered a separate project, these units will be excluded in the Income Targeting scoring calculation for the 9% LIHTC project.
-DHCD will determine whether an assemblage of sites is “proximate” based on whether they can be developed in a single construction period and would constitute a single site except for street or other public divisions.
 To calculate the Income Targeting score for the 9% LIHTC project, applicants should provide a separate CDA Form 202 that includes only the project information for the 9% LIHTC project on a stand-alone basis.